AdobeDocs/campaign-classic-learn.en/help/getting-started/targeting-profiles-in-a-workflow.md

 level: Beginner
 exl-id: c078146c-f59c-4de6-90de-4f5c6e31c096
 ---
-# Targete profiles in a workflow
+# Target profiles in a workflow

 Understand the use of campaign workflows and learn how to create a workflow and target profiles in a workflow using filtering conditions.